-In order to increase uptake of the Digital ID among relying parties, the FSC submits that the Department should provide certainty that accepting a verified ID through the Digital ID system would completely satisfy any legislative, regulatory, or prudential identity verification requirements.
+In order to increase uptake of the Digital ID among relying parties, the FSC submits that the legislation should provide certainty that accepting an ID through the Digital ID system would completely satisfy any legislative, regulatory, or prudential identity verification requirements.

 FSC members are subject to the Australian Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) regime.
-This means they are required by law to confirm the identity of customers and their beneficial owners using their products and services by collecting at a minimum their full name and date of birth, or their residential address.
+This means they are required by law to verify the identity of customers and the beneficial owners using their products and services by collecting at a minimum, having regard to the financial crime risk they pose, their full name and date of birth, or their residential address to conduct electronic verification.